Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Governance and Collaboration

-Rationalization requires collaboration between architects, engineers, and business stakeholders.
+Rationalization requires collaboration between architects, IT engineers, and business stakeholders.

-SAMU provides workflow tools that coordinate activities and document decisions.
+SAMU provides a built-in workflow to coordinate activities and document decisions. (all changes are logged)

 Continuous Portfolio Optimization

-SAMU enables organizations to monitor their application portfolio continuously and adapt to changing business requirements.
+SAMU enables organizations to monitor their application portfolio continuously and to quickly adapt to the changing business requirements.

 When Should Organizations Start Application Rationalization?